 We’ve checked ALL of the banks and ATMs in Thailand – it’s hard to avoid this fee unless you have a debit card that refunds these charges to you.

 Before you leave home, maybe call your bank and ask for a withdrawal increase.
-You then have the option to withdrawal more cash in one transaction to avoid paying multiple ATM fees – this is one of the best recommendations when to comes to travel tips for Thailand.
-See more below…
+You then have the option to withdraw more cash in one transaction to avoid paying multiple ATM fees – this is one of the best recommendations when it comes to our travel guide for Thailand and these travel tips for Thailand.

 5. Debit & credit cards